KvalitetsIT/kitnugs/README.md

 Models and interfaces is generated based on OpenAPI documentation.
 Currently generating models and interfaces is a manual task.
 It can be done with the below command.
 It is expected that you are placed in the solution folder.

 `
-docker run --rm --user $(id -u) -v $(pwd)/Documentation:/local openapitools/openapi-generator-cli generate -i /local/api.yaml -o /local/Generated -g aspnetcore -p buildTarget=library,returnICollection=true,aspnetCoreVersion=6.0,isLibrary=true,operationIsAsync=true,operationResultTask=true,nullableReferenceTypes=true,useNewtonsoft=true,useDateTimeOffset=true
+./build/generate-models.sh
 `

-or simply run below command.
+or if you are using Windows

 `
-./build/generate-models.sh
+docker run --rm -v .\Documentation:/local openapitools/openapi-generator-cli:v7.3.0 generate -i /local/api.yaml -o /local/Generated -g aspnetcore -p buildTarget=library,returnICollection=true,aspnetCoreVersion=6.0,isLibrary=true,operationIsAsync=true,operationResultTask=true,nullableReferenceTypes=true,useNewtonsoft=true,useDateTimeOffset=true
 `

 When the CI/CD pipeline is executed, the generation is done as a part of the pipeline to ensure that solution is using latest version of the API.